GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 ### Configure pre-requisites

-Before proceeding with the deployment stages, you must:
+Before proceeding with the environment deployment stages, you must:

 - Create a new Google Cloud project or select an existing one.
 - Enable the necessary services.